sbiickert/AdventOfCode2025/README.md

 Part of me wouldn't mind doing this in Python.
 I've done a lot of Python lately with my pygissim project, and by using at with strong typing of variables and VS Code, I haven't gone crazy.
 But Python and VS Code is how most people solve AoC, and I don't want to be most people.

 I've also got language-specific setups for Perl, PHP, Pascal and Ruby.
 Pascal in MPW would be a feat.

+### Day 4 Complete

+Thanks to the shortened event this year, we're already 1/3 done.
+Yesterday was the first puzzle where it took me a long time to figure out how to solve it.
+Then the problem was compounded by my solution working on the test data and not on the real input.
+Got it in the end, and I was thankful that day 4 was a 2D grid problem.

+So far, all of the "solves" have been in [Smalltalk](https://github.com/sbiickert/AdventOfCode2025-Pharo) with three additional solves on day 1 (F#, ObjC, Raku) and two on day 2 (F#, Raku).
+Since I only got my second star for day 3 this morning and managed to squeeze out day 4 before work, I don't have any additional solves for these days yet.
+The Christmas party is tonight, but I have tomorrow off, so we'll see how I fare on the day 5 solve.